nanoracket/loan-schedule/README.md

 The loan.py file contains all classes relevant to producing the schedule for a loan.
 The database.py file contains the database class which is the only class to directly interact with the database

+The database has 3 tables: loans, debits, and payments

 ## How to use

+Only prerequisite is python3.6, no 3rd party libraries were used

-First run the main file with -i to populate the database with the payments and debits for the inputted loans
+First run the main.py file with -i to populate the database with the payments and debits for the inputted loans
 ```
 python3 main.py -i
 ```